robmuh/perl-classes/README.md

 ============

-While the `classes` pragma itself has no requirements nor dependencies it does us the following for debugging and testing:
+While the `classes` pragma itself has no requirements nor dependencies it does use the following for debugging and testing:

 * Data::Dumper
 * Scalar::Util